 As pointed out earlier, 33% of all road collisions happen due to overspeeding.
 Speed limiters can be a lifesaver in this scenario, and all the projections by institutions such as Euro NCAP show that they can enhance overall road safety by keeping drivers, passengers, and pedestrians safe.

 The minimum speeding fine in the UK is £100 fine, and 3 penalty points are added to your licence.
 Speed limiters can be a great way to stick to the limit without having to check your speedometer.
+You can avoid tickets from the average speed cameras as well.
 Plus, in today’s age, where drivers are often busy on their mobile phones or smart devices while driving, having a speed limiter is a blessing.

 It’s no hidden secret that fuel consumption of cars increases exponentially once they cross the 50 mph mark.
 So, investing in a speed limiter can be a smart choice for frugal drivers as it can help them save significant amounts of money in fuel costs.